ktxfish/ktxfish.github.io/_posts/2020-12-24-usaco-2015-december-contest-bronze.md

 }
 ```

-Can also keep an array as at there are at most 100 fences.
+Can also keep an array as there are at most 100 fences.

 # Speeding Ticket